yorgos-ai/pet-adoption/README.md

 ## Project solution architecture

 There are two main flows in this project.
 The training flow uses the training and validation data to train a CatBoost classifier that learns to predict the probability of a pet being adopted.
 The batch prediction flow retrieves the test data and uses the trained model to provide predictions.
+Both flows are described in detail below.

 ### Training flow
 ![plot](images/training_flow.png)

 This section provides an overview of the training flow.
 The first step of the pipeline reads the csv file from the [data](data) directory of the repository.
 The preprocessing step casts all numerical columns as float type.
-Afterwards, the data is split in three subsets (train, validation and test) using statified splitting, to ensure that relative class frequencies is approximately preserved in each subset.
+Afterward, the data is split into three subsets (train, validation, and test) using stratified splitting, to ensure that the relative class frequencies are approximately preserved in each subset.
 All three subsets are stored in S3.

 A CatBoost classifier with default hyperparameters is trained on the training set.
 The validation set is used to evaluate the performance of the model and select the optimal number of trees.
 Experiment tracking is implemented using MLflow with a SQLite database as the backend.
-All model hyperparameters along with training and validation performance metrics are logged in Mlflow.
+All model hyperparameters, along with training and validation performance metrics, are logged in MLflow.
 Furthermore, the classification report and confusion matrix images from the validation set are tracked by MLflow.
-The MLflow Model Registry is used to promote the model to production stage if the recall metric on validation set exceeds the 0.9 threshold.
+The MLflow Model Registry is used to promote the model to the production stage if the recall metric on the validation set exceeds the 0.9 threshold.
 The MLflow RUN ID of the promoted model is stored in S3.
 Model monitoring is implemented with Evidently AI.

-The monitoring report is stored in S3 and a selection of monitoring metrics are stored in a PostgreSQL database.
+The monitoring report is stored in S3, and a selection of monitoring metrics are stored in a PostgreSQL database.
 Finally, Grafana ingests the monitoring metrics to visualize the monitoring dashboard of the training flow.

 ### Batch prediction flow
 ![plot](images/prediction_flow.png)

-This section provides an overview of the batch prediction flow.
-The pipeline retrieves the test subset from S3 and applies the pre-processing to the data.
-The MLflow RUN ID of the production model is retrieved from S3, which is used to load the trained model from MLflow.
-The test subset is split in 12 chunks and a timestamp incremented by 1 hour is appended to each chuck in order to simulate a batch prediction scenario.
+The batch prediction pipeline begins with retrieving the test subset from S3 and applying the preprocessing to the data.
+The MLflow RUN ID of the production model is retrieved from S3, which is then used to load the trained model from MLflow.

+The test subset is split into 12 chunks, and a timestamp incremented by 1 hour is appended to each chunk to simulate a batch prediction scenario.
 The model is applied to each chunk to predict the adoption probability.
-Evidently calculates a monitoring report for each chunk which is stored in S3.
-A selection of monitoring metrics is stored in the Postgres database.
-Finally, Grafana loads the batch prediction metrics from the Postgres db to populate the batch prediction monitoring plots.
+Evidently calculates a monitoring report for each chunk, which is stored in S3.
+A selection of monitoring metrics is stored in the PostgreSQL database.
+Finally, Grafana loads the batch prediction metrics from the PostgreSQL database to populate the batch prediction monitoring plots.

 > [!NOTE]
 > Due to the limited number of data records available (approx. 2000), the test set is preserved to simulate hourly batch predictions.

-## Pre-requisites
+## Project set up

 Before you build the project to start up the services required to execute the flows, there are some necessary steps that you need to perform.
 These pre-requisites are described in detail in the [PRE-REQUISITES](./PRE-REQUISITES.md) file.

 ## Build project

 > [!IMPORTANT]
-> Make sure to follow the steps described in the previous section, before you execute any of the commands below
+> Make sure to follow all the steps described in the [Project set up](#project-set-up) section, before you execute any of the commands below.

 To start up the application stack run the following command:
 ```